iamdurga/iamdurga.github.io/_posts/2022-02-18-r-exercise-working-with-outliers.md

 ![png]({{site.url}}/assets/r_exercises/outliers_and_modeling/unnamed-chunk-2-1.png)

-The graph shows there’s a break in between so the trend is discontinued for some days.
-So we plot daily deaths next to see what date has the breakage.
+The graph shows there’s a break in between, so the trend is discontinued for some days.
+We plot daily deaths next to see on what date the breakage occurs.

 ``` r
 #plotting daily deaths by time